-We sell 4 different types of trees: Noble Fir, Nordman Fir, Grand and Douglas Fir.
-Grand shortage in 2020.
+We sell 5 different types of trees: Noble Fir, Nordman Fir, Grand, Silvertip, and Douglas Fir.
 The trees are grown in Oregon and harvested within a week of being delivered to our lot.
 Soon after arrival we butt (remove about 2” from the bottom of the tree), install the metal stand with bowl, and add water.
 This process assures a fresh, healthy tree at the time of sale.

 Noble Fir: This is the most popular tree.
 Its limbs and needles are stiff while the separation between the limbs allows room for displaying tree ornaments.
 If maintained properly needles will hold throughout the season.
 YELLOW TAG ON TREE